 Today, containerization has transformed how we deploy software and work with microservices.
-As the trend of working with Linux-based, virtual containers for developing applications continues to evolve, it has brought in higher demands for their management and deployment.
+As the trend of working with Linux-based virtual containers for developing applications continues to evolve, it has brought in higher demands for their management and deployment.

 Kubernetes and Docker are two of the major players in container orchestration.
 They have carved reputable niches for themselves and cemented their positions in the Docker and the container ecosystem.
 Both of these tools enable you to handle a cluster of servers that run one or more services on them.
 So, before jumping into the comparison part, let’s get an overview of these two tools.

 Kubernetes also distributes the load amongst containers.
 It aims to relieve the tools and components from the problem faced due to running applications in private and public clouds by placing the containers into groups and naming them as logical units.
-Their power lies in easy scaling, environment agnostic portability, and flexible growth.
+Their power lies in easy scaling, environment-agnostic portability, and flexible growth.

 Swarm turns a pool of Docker hosts into a virtual, single host.
-Swarm is especially useful for people who are trying to get comfortable with an orchestrated environment or who need to adhere to a simple deployment technique but also have more just one cloud environment or one particular platform to run this on.
+Swarm is especially useful for people who are trying to get comfortable with an orchestrated environment or who need to adhere to a simple deployment technique but also have more than just one cloud environment or one particular platform to run this on.

-Kubernetes Versus Docker Swarm
+Kubernetes versus Docker Swarm

-Though both the open-source orchestration platforms provide much of the same functionalities, there are some fundamental differences between how these two operate.
+Though both open-source orchestration platforms provide much of the same functionalities, there are some fundamental differences between how these two operate.
 Below here are some of the notable points.
 This section compares the features of Docker Swarm and Kubernetes and the weaknesses/strengths of choosing one platform over the other.

 Kubernetes: An application can be deployed in Kubernetes utilizing a combination of services (or microservices), deployments, and pods.